orbeon/orbeon-forms-doc/contributors/test-plan.md

 ### Noscript mode \[2017.1 TODO\]

+[UNTIL Orbeon Forms 2016.3]

-*NOTE: The noscript mode still works mostly, but has an increasing number of issues and is now deprecated.*
+*NOTE: The noscript mode still works mostly, but has an increasing number of issues and is now deprecated.
+We no longer need to test it thoroughly.*

 - orbeon/contact
 - Contact form